 "Septic tank absorption fields" are areas in which effluent from a septic tank is distributed into the soil through subsurface tiles or perforated pipe.
 Only that part of the soil between depths of 24 and 72 inches or between a depth of 24 inches and a restrictive layer is evaluated.
 The ratings are based on the soil properties that affect absorption of the effluent, construction and maintenance of the system, and public health.
-Saturated hydraulic conductivity (Ksat), depth to a water table, ponding, depth to bedrock or a cemented pan, and flooding affect absorption of the effluent.
-Stones and boulders, ice, and bedrock or a cemented pan interfere with installation.
+Saturated hydraulic conductivity (Ksat), depth to a water table, ponding, depth to bedrock or a cemented pan interfere with installation.
 Subsidence interferes with installation and maintenance.
 Excessive slope may cause lateral seepage and surfacing of the effluent in downslope areas.